-2023-2024 FFSD SEC Dress Code for Students
+2024-2025 FFSD SEC Dress Code for Students

 The Ferguson-Florissant School District expects students to dress for success.
 The way a student dresses affects student attitude and behavior.
 We expect our students to maintain a level of dress conducive to a positive learning school culture.
 Students in grades 6 -12 will follow the FFSD Dress Code daily.
 Students in grades K - 5 will follow the FFSD Uniform Guidelines daily.
+All Students in grades K - 12 will follow the FFSD Uniform Guidelines daily.